digitalspring/whitepaper/whitepaper.md

 online.
 In this way, the paths the activation signal takes provide a good starting point for the *distribution graph* – and are actually used as such – that determines who is going to forward the message to whom and only consists of those members that are currently online.
-Hence, as users might come online / go offline all the time, the graph needs to be maintained continuously until the end of the transmission upon which it will be teared down.
+As users might come online / go offline all the time, the graph needs to be maintained continuously until the end of the transmission upon which it will be teared down.